fahmidur/vpnh/README.md

 ## Recommended VPN Providers

 There are many good VPN providers.
-I have tried the following popular offerrings:
+I have tried the following popular offerings:

 * NordVPN -- Plenty of servers but no Port Forwarding option.
 * ExpressVPN -- Pretty fast and reliable but no Port Forwarding option.